RutledgePaulV/illuminepixels/resources/about/about.md

-Since then I went to college for Mathematics and Computer Science; discovered a proclivity for architecture, devops, and security; fell in love with functional programming; taught myself Clojure; taught my team Clojure; and built a successful multi-tenant SOA product platform from the ground up with Clojure and Kubernetes.
+Since then I went to college for Mathematics and Computer Science; discovered a proclivity for architecture, devops, and security; fell in love with functional programming; taught myself Clojure; taught my team Clojure; and built a successful multi-tenant microservice product platform from the ground up with Clojure and Kubernetes.
 These days I continue to lead the technical efforts while mentoring others as we scale our team and products to meet the demands of *real customers*.